biolab/orange3-doc-visual-programming/source/widgets/model/neuralnetwork.md

    - *Replicable training*: if ticked, training results can be reproduced.

    Other parameters are set to [sklearn's defaults](http://scikit-learn.org/stable/modules/generated/sklearn.neural_network.MLPClassifier.html).
-3. Cancel the
-   When *Apply Automatically* is ticked, the widget will communicate changes automatically.
+3. When *Apply Automatically* is ticked, the widget will communicate changes automatically.
 Alternatively, click *Apply*.

 Preprocessing
 -------------